Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 ## Sub-hypotheses

 For both sub-hypothesis, I have calculated the percentage that `obnoxious` and `longwinded` take up in each row in `rating` column.
-I used regression model when testifying the sub-hypotheses since both dependent and independent variables are continuous values.
+Due to the fact that both dependent and independent variables are continuous, I used a regression model to test the sub-hypotheses.

 ### 1: The correlation between the k-band and the rating `obnoxious`